AllardQuek/AnyTutor/README.md

-# Getting Started with Create React App
+# AnyTutor App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made for NUS Orbital 2021.

-## Available Scripts
+Here is the link for the app deployed on Vercel: [AnyTutor](https://any-tutor-allardquek.vercel.app/).

+## Deploying the app locally

 In the project directory, you can run: